 You must feed your writer, or they will transform into a ravenous monster.
-Be careful what you feed them though, some writers are very picky eaters and unless the sustinace feeds their creative brains they won’t touch a bite.
+Be careful what you feed them though.
+Some writers are very picky eaters, and unless the sustenance feeds their creative brains, they won’t touch a bite.

 When in doubt, feed them chocolate and pie.

 While writers can be occupied for months by just staring out a window, if they don’t exercise their literary prowess they are liable to turn into a puddle of mush. *warning: very hard to clean up*

 Paper and pens are always a good option.
 (Though writers like specific things: gel or ballpoint, lined or unlined.)

 When in doubt, give them craft paper and crayons.

 The last thing you need to know is you might as well hand over all your books now, because eventually the writer will get out of their cage and steal them all.

 Now you know everything you need to!
 Go grab your butterfly net, a pair of hiking boots, and anti-dragon spray (writers often keep them for pets).